dubiels/aeromaxx/README.md

 [Looksmaxxing](https://en.wikipedia.org/wiki/Looksmaxxing) is the practice of optimizing every measurable aspect of your physical presentation, popularized by Clavicular, a streamer.
 Most people focus on skin, hair, jaw.

-**AeroMaxx focuses on something far too ignored in the looksmaxxing community: drag coefficient.
-If you aren't aerodynamicmaxxing, then drag is constantly slowing your down and keeping you from your ultimate health.
-Looksmaxx your aerodynamics.
+**AeroMaxx focuses on something far too ignored in the looksmaxxing community: drag coefficient. <br> If you aren't aerodynamicmaxxing, then drag is constantly slowing you down and keeping you from your ultimate health. <br> Looksmaxx your aerodynamics.
 Streamline your life.**

 1. Upload a photo.
 2. Your stance gets analyzed — 2D measurements are extracted and crunched while a 3D model with aerodynamic drag visualized in real-time is generated.